-- (a) In order to ensure a smooth transition to kindergarten, the IEP team shall: - (1) Meet three to six months prior to the child's entrance into kindergarten to ensure that the child's IEP is ready to be implemented at the beginning of the school year. - (2) Include in the meeting the parents of the child with a disability, a kindergarten teacher in whose school the child will be attending, and a special education teacher or other school representative from the LEA who is: - (i) Knowledgeable about the LEA's resources; - (ii) Qualified to provide or supervise the provision of specially designed instruction to meet the unique needs of children with disabilities; and - (iii) Knowledgeable about the general education curriculum.
+- (a) In order to ensure a smooth transition to kindergarten, the IEP team shall: - (1) Meet three to six months prior to the child's entrance into kindergarten to ensure that the child's IEP is ready to be implemented at the beginning of the school year.
+The child's re-evaluation date is determined three years from the child's evaluation date as stated on the child's current IEP. - (2) Include in the meeting the parents of the child with a disability, a kindergarten teacher in whose school the child will be attending, and a special education teacher or other school representative from the LEA who is: - (i) Knowledgeable about the LEA's resources;

-(iv) Other individuals with knowledge or special expertise regarding the child may be included in the meeting.
+- (ii) Qualified to provide or supervise the provision of specially designed instruction to meet the unique needs of children with disabilities; and - (iii) Knowledgeable about the general education curriculum. - (iv) Other individuals with knowledge or special expertise regarding the child may be included in the meeting.